alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Update heuristic**: The resonator banks offer three update functions:
 - Sequential: calls the update function for each resonator sequentially
 - Concurrent: calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks
-- Gradient Frequency heuristic: groups update calls from both ends of the bank, which should work well for Gradient Frequency banks as this should results in tasks of similar complexity (in a Gradient Frequency bank, the resonators are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency)

 **Performance measurements**:
 - Processing time per sample (in ns): the average time taken to process one audio sample